+B04526_03_24.png

 We will complete the displayName and accountName and rules after we finish the remaining two steps.
 Click Next to move on to the deprovisioning step.

 The HR system is a source system which will not have deprovisioning.
 On the Configure Deprovisioning page we will click Next to keep the default Make them disconnectors and click Next.
 If you are impatient and want to know what the different options provide, Carol Wapshere has written a great article explaining the options around FIM and MIM deprovisioning.
 Check it out at http://aka.ms/FIMDeprovisioning.